innopolis-devops/labs/PYTHON.md

 ### Difficult to learn

 One big disadvantage of Django is that it has a steep learning curve.
 It comes with a lot of features that cannot be easily understood by developers.
 This can be really tough for developers who are making a switch from other languages.
 Having a different syntax also makes it hard for developers to quickly get a hang of it.
 Python can thus be hard to master.

+# Unit Tests
+## Pytest was used to test the application
+The test checks whether the page opens correctly with status 200

+## Best practises:
+* I have included my test inside /tests folder
+* I have included pytest.ini file which has pythonpath, DJANGO_SETTINGS_MODULE, and python_files parameters
+* I have used @pytest.mark.django_db decorator